Foundry: Distilling 3D Foundation Models for the Edge¶

 Key Designs¶

-Cross-Attention Upsampling (CAU):
+2. Cross-Attention Upsampling (CAU): High-fidelity reconstruction from SuperTokens

 Loss & Training¶

-- Core distillation loss: \(\mathcal{L}_{distillation} = \text{SmoothL1}(\hat{\mathbf{Y}}, \mathbf{Y})\)
+- Core Distillation Loss: \(\mathcal{L}_{distillation} = \text{SmoothL1}(\hat{\mathbf{Y}}, \mathbf{Y})\)

-- Gated variant: \(\mathcal{L} = \mathcal{L}_{distillation} + \mathcal{L}_{gate}\)
+- Gated version: \(\mathcal{L} = \mathcal{L}_{distillation} + \mathcal{L}_{gate}\)

 Key Experimental Results¶

-Main Results (General Model vs. Expert Model)¶
+Main Results (Universal Model vs. Expert Model)¶

-| Method | ShapeNet55 Classification Acc | ShapeNetPart Segmentation mIoU_C / mIoU_I |
+| Method | ShapeNet55 Classification Acc | ShapeNetPart Seg mIoU_C/mIoU_I |

 |---|---|---|

-| Teacher (Point-JEPA) | 90.54 | 83.91 / 85.73 |
+| Teacher (Point-JEPA) | 90.54 | 83.91/85.73 |

-| Foundry (general, 16 SuperTokens) | 89.87 | 81.87 / 84.82 |
+| Foundry (Universal, 16 SuperTokens) | 89.87 | 81.87/84.82 |

-| Expert-Classification (KD) | 75.09 | — |
+| Expert-Classification (KD Distill) | 75.09 | - |

-| Expert-Segmentation (KD) | — | 61.88 / 65.72 |
+| Expert-Segmentation (KD Distill) | - | 61.88/65.72 |

 Ablation Study on SuperToken Mechanism¶